-Note: This page summarizes the rationale behind a grant to Evidence Action that GiveWell has recommended to Good Ventures.
+Note: This page summarizes the rationale behind a grant to Evidence Action that GiveWell has recommended to Open Philanthropy.
 Evidence Action staff reviewed this page prior to publication.

-In March 2019, GiveWell recommended that Good Ventures make a $7,751,915 grant to Evidence Action for organizational strengthening.
+In March 2019, GiveWell recommended that Open Philanthropy make a $7,751,915 grant to Evidence Action for organizational strengthening.
 Evidence Action plans to use this grant to build its fundraising function, add senior leadership capacity, review its compensation scheme, and strengthen its affiliated entity in India.
 The grant also includes some flexible funding.
 GiveWell recommends making this grant in order to: a) leverage a larger increase in funds for Evidence Action's programs, several of which we believe are highly cost-effective, through its fundraising activities, b) increase senior leadership capacity and make existing senior leaders' workloads more manageable, and c) help improve the long-term health of Evidence Action as an organization.

 - The organization

 - Case for the grant

 - Room for more funding

 - Plans for monitoring the impact of the grant